MiroMindAI/MiroThinker/README.md

 ## 🌐 Online Demo

 Welcome to try out our online demo [here](https://dr.miromind.ai/).
-In this demo, we have deployed our [MiroThinker-32B-DPO-v0.1](https://huggingface.co/miromind-ai/MiroThinker-32B-DPO-v0.1) along with commercial tools, hoping to deliver a better experience.
+In this demo, we have deployed our [MiroThinker-32B-DPO-v0.1](https://huggingface.co/miromind-ai/MiroThinker-32B-DPO-v0.1) along with commercial tools to deliver an enhanced user experience.

 ## 🚀 Quick Start